Ravenmark: Scourge of Estellion: Formations

 Similar elements standing to each other may optionally combine into Formations.
 A single element is referred to as a Dagger, while a formation consisting of two elements is called a Deuce.
 The largest formation possible, a Trine, consists of three elements of the same type.
-Elements such as the Cardani Dartelves occupy a two-by-two grid-space and are referred to as Swarms.
+Elements such as the Cardani Dartelves occupy a two-by-two grid space and are referred to as Swarms.
 Naturally, swarms are not allowed to break or form formations.

 Deuce and trine formations often gain formation bonuses and additional abilities over daggers.
-However, this come at the cost of having reduced maneuverability and increased vulnerability to flanking.
+However, this comes at the cost of having reduced maneuverability and increased vulnerability to flanking.
 As such, players must break and create formations based on circumstance.
 Breaking and creating formations do not cost command points.

 Reception

 Upon its release, Ravenmark: Scourge of Estellion received acclaim from the strategy communities, in particular, the turn-based strategy community.
 Tap!
 UK Magazine praised the depth of the world of Eclisse where Ravenmark is set, citing how “[Witching Hour] have crafted their own epic world” and referenced it to “deep, Middle Earthy stuff”.
 Pocket Gamer lauded the developers for “aiming to compete with the big boys - Fire Emblem, Final Fantasy Tactics - and not falling too far short”.

 Ravenmark's gameplay is almost universally commended, albeit being regarded as having a steep learning curve.
 Kotaku reviewed that the strategy title is “deep and well-rounded”.
 Many reviews also highlighted the game’s pedigree of challenge.
 Andrew Nesvadba of AppSpy noted how “the game's difficulty is... firmly in the region of that suited to genre veterans”.